Nabla7/Software-Engineering-Practica/Assignment 1/assignment1.md

    - Require statistical reports for decision making (Use Case: 18).

 6. **IT-Department**:
-   - Develop and maintain the platform (Implied from text).
    - Create and manage statistical reports (Use Cases: 18, 19).